sambanova/generative_data_prep/README.md

 The [`pipeline.py`](https://github.com/sambanova/generative_data_prep/blob/main/generative_data_prep/data_prep/pipeline.py) script streamlines the data preparation process.
 It takes a single input file, shuffles and splits it into train/dev/test files, tokenizes, sequences, and converts them to HDF5 format using the utilities in [`data_prep.py`](https://github.com/sambanova/generative_data_prep/blob/main/generative_data_prep/data_prep/data_prep.py).
 The output directory contains multiple split HDF5 files that are needed to run data parallel training.
 This output directory will be directly used as a training dataset in SambaStudio.
 While this package features simple flows that work out of the box, it also supports more customization allowing for many styles of packing varied length text into tokenized sequences.

+If you are an advanced user looking to process data with pre-defined splits, integrate with the package validation tools, or contribute, check out the [Advanced Usage](#advanced-usage) section below!

 </br>

 ## Table of contents